jcvignoli/lumiere-movies/README.txt

 Major changes:
 = 3.3 =
+Considerably simplified the way to include widgets; Lumière! now has a metabox in the edit interface.
 Taxonomy system is fully versatile (URL is editable).
-Uninstalling the plugin now (really) delete settings and taxonomy terms.
-Introduced the option to keep the settings upon uninstall.
+Uninstall/deactivation fully functional.
+Introduced the option to keep the settings upon deactivation (therefore uninstall too).
 Better design for the admin panels and popups.
-Under the hood, better coding.
+Under the hood, coding better respecting WordPress and PHP standards.

 = 3.2 =
 * Many options related to the popups (favicon, change the URL, etc.), fixed missing/wrong variables all over the plugin, further compatibility with PHP8 added, fixed the submit buttons in the admin, much technical work and bug hunting